ledlaux/duna-pico2-drumsynth/README.md

 This is first test version with 3 drum engines, 1 FM engine bank with 32 instruments and 1 sample loaded.
 More dx7 syx drum banks and samples will be added in future.

-Engines 1–3, depending on the selector, play in Grids or Euclidean sequencer mode.
-FM and Sample engines are always controlled by Euclidian sequencer.

 ![DUNA-web](images/duna-web.jpg)